dcbw/cni/SPEC.md

     - **IP configuration assigned to each interface**.
 The IPv4 and/or IPv6 addresses, gateways, and routes assigned to sandbox and/or host interfaces.
     - **DNS information**.
 Dictionary that includes DNS information for nameservers, domain, search domains and options.

-- Delete container from network
+- `DEL`: Delete container from network
   - Parameters:
     - **Container ID**, as defined above.
     - **Network namespace path**, as defined above.